nguyentrunghieu98/Cursor-ubuntu/README.md

 ---

 ## ⚠️ NOTE
+- If you are using **Ubuntu 22.04**, you may need to install `libfuse2` to run AppImage files:
+    ```bash
+    sudo apt update && sudo apt install -y libfuse2
+    ```
+- **Do NOT install `libfuse2` on Ubuntu 24.04 or newer!** Installing this package on Ubuntu 24.04 can cause system graphical issues and is not supported.
+AppImage support on Ubuntu 24.04 may require different steps.
 - Make sure to download the Cursor AppImage file **before** running the script
 - For the best experience, restart your computer after installation
 - The script requires sudo privileges to create files in system directories